nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* Commands, parameters and arguments are case-sensitive, unless otherwise specified.

 * Flags consisting of a character and `/` specify the type of parameter to be supplied. e.g. in `n/NAME`, `n/` is the flag for the `NAME` parameter.